-The Polypeptide Hormone Action Group studies the roles of a small family of CCCH tandem zinc finger proteins, exemplified by tristetraprolin or TTP, in the physiological regulation of mRNA turnover.
-Group members also study the functions of the MARCKS family of protein kinase C substrate proteins in the normal development of the brain and retina, and the role of a recently described transcription factor, Rfx4_v3, in brain development.
-Methods used in this research range from structural biology and enzyme kinetics to mouse and human genetics.
+The Post-transcriptional Gene Expression Group studies the roles of a small family of CCCH tandem zinc finger proteins, exemplified by tristetraprolin or TTP, in the physiological regulation of mRNA turnover and translation.
+Members of this family of proteins exist in essentially all eukaryotes, from plants to humans, and are important in species-specific control of mRNA turnover, in some cases in response to environmental cues.
+Methods used in this research range from structural biology and enzyme kinetics to mouse, human and yeast genetics.

 Major areas of research:

-- The involvement of a small family of CCCH tandem zinc finger proteins in mRNA turnover
+- Molecular and biochemical mechanisms of regulation of proteins within a small family of CCCH tandem zinc finger proteins, and their roles in mRNA turnover.

-Perry J. Blackshear, M.D., D.Phil., heads the Polypeptide Hormone Action Group within the Laboratory of Signal Transduction.
+Perry J. Blackshear, M.D., D.Phil, heads the Post-transcriptional Gene Expression Group within the Laboratory of Signal Transduction.
 He received his Doctor of Philosophy degree from Oxford University in 1974, and his M.D. from Harvard Medical School in 1977.
-He has published more than 200 peer-reviewed articles in leading biomedical journals, as well as several book chapters.
+He has published more than 250 peer-reviewed articles in leading biomedical journals, as well as many book chapters.
 He served as an Investigator with the Howard Hughes Medical Institute at Duke University, where he was also a Professor of Medicine and of Biochemistry, before joining NIEHS in 1997.